 Once the tumor has been successfully removed, the next and equally important goal of Mohs surgery is the restoration of the patient to their natural appearance.

 Dr. Skelsey is specially trained in the cosmetic and reconstructive surgery procedures that make this possible.
 The initial reconstruction may take the form of a side to side closure, a skin flap or a skin graft.
 Most reconstructive procedures are performed on the same day.
-A skin graft may be scheduled for a later date to allow adequate healing of the wound.
-Following reconstruction Dr. Skelsey will utilize the latest modalities to help reduce the scar and accelerate wound healing.
+Following reconstruction Dr. Skelsey will utilize the most up-to-date modalities to help reduce the scar and accelerate wound healing.

 The patient will leave the surgical suite with a pressure bandage and written instructions for wound care.

 MOHS MICROGRAPHIC SURGERY — HEALING

 During the healing process, the patient may experience one or more of the following:

 Typically the local anesthesia administered prior to surgery will wear off after 2 to 3 hours.
 Tylenol is usually adequate to control any subsequent discomfort.
 Under certain conditions a stronger pain medication will be prescribed.